 2. Keep busy.

-No problem, right?
+As a new teacher, you’ll stay busy—no problem, right?
 I’m not say to be unfriendly or never have fun.
-During school hours (especially prep!) – work.
+During school hours (especially prep!), work.

 Second, this will help you avoid #1.
 Random coworker who wants to chat for twenty minutes over such-and-such parents?
 Keep working, walk to the copier, hang papers on a bulletin board.